Heterogeneity in Allergy to Mollusks: A Clinical-Immunological Study in a Population From the North of Spain

 Azofra J1, Echechipía S2, Irazábal B3, Muñoz D4, Bernedo N4, García BE2, Gastaminza G5, Goikoetxea MªJ5, Joral A6, Lasa E6, Gamboa P7, Díaz C1, Beristain A1, Quiñones D1, Bernaola G8, Echenagusia MA9, Liarte I3, García E7, Cuesta J10, Martínez MªD3, Velasco M4, Longo N4, Pastor-Vargas C11

-Background: Allergy to mollusks has been the focus of fewer studies than crustaceans and is less well characterized.
+Background: Allergy to mollusks has been the focus of fewer studies than allergy to crustaceans.
+Furthermore, allergy to mollusks is less well characterized.

-Objective: To describe the clinical characteristics of patients allergic to mollusks, identifying the allergens responsible and to assess the cross-reactivity.
+Objectives: To describe the clinical characteristics of mollusk-allergic patients, to identify the responsible allergens, and to assess cross-reactivity.

-Methods: A prospective multicenter study including 45 patients with mollusk allergy, defined as a suggestive anamnesis and a positive skin test to the agent involved.
-Allergic fractions were identified using SDS-PAGE and immunoblotting.
+Methods: We performed a prospective multicenter study including 45 patients with mollusk allergy, which was diagnosed based on a suggestive clinical history and a positive skin test result with the agent involved.
+Fractions were identified using SDS-PAGE and immunoblotting.
 The proteins responsible were subsequently identified using mass spectrometry.
-ELISA inhibition studies were performed among mollusks, dust mites and crustaceans.
+ELISA inhibition studies were performed with mollusks, dust mites, and crustaceans.

-The majority of the major allergens were found between 27 and 47 kDa.
-ELISA inhibition assays revealed a high degree of inhibition of cephalopods and bivalves from all the groups of mollusks, mites and crustaceans.
-Mass spectrometry identified tropomyosin, actin and myosin as the major allergens.
+Results: We found that 25 patients (55%) were allergic to cephalopods, 14 (31%) to bivalves, and 11 (24%) to gastropods.
+Limpet was the third most frequent cause of allergy (15% of cases).
+In 31 patients (69%), the manifestation was systemic; 10 (22%) exhibited oral allergy syndrome, and 7 (15%) experienced contact urticaria.
+Most major allergens were found between 27 kDa and 47 kDa.
+ELISA inhibition assays revealed a high degree of inhibition of cephalopods and bivalves from all the groups of mollusks, mites, and crustaceans.
+Mass spectrometry identified tropomyosin, actin, and myosin as the major allergens.

-Conclusions: Cephalopods, especially squid, are the most frequently mollusks triggering allergic symptoms.
-It is striking the high occurrence of allergy to limpets in contrast with their low consumption.
-It is worth highlight the heterogeneity observed, exemplified by the gastropods.
-Tropomyosin appears to be responsible for the high cross-reactivity found between mollusks, mites and crustaceans.
-Three new mollusk allergens were also identified: actin, enolase and a putative C1q domain-containing protein.
+Conclusions: Cephalopods, especially squid, are the mollusks that most frequently trigger allergic symptoms.
+The very frequent occurrence of allergy to limpets is striking, given their low consumption in our area.
+It is worth highlighting the heterogeneity observed, exemplified by the gastropods.
+Tropomyosin appears to be responsible for the high cross-reactivity found between mollusks, mites, and crustaceans.
+Three new mollusk allergens were also identified, namely, actin, enolase, and a putative C1q domain–containing protein.